Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/one-to-many.md

 - `GET ` to `/authors`
 - `POST` to `/authors`

 Refer back to [03) Building an API - Read All Books](../api-3-database-models-read/read-all-books.md) for how to define the `GET` endpoint and the `POST` endpoint.
+When writing the `GET` `/authors` endpoint, we should also consider what filtering options we could support with query params!

 </br>

 <details>
   <summary>Give this a try on your own, then expand to see our updated <code>__init__.py</code> and <code>author_routes.py</code>.</summary>